SCHOOL FIELD TRIPS

-The William Harris Homestead offers a Field Trip program, “A Day in the 19th Century”, for elementary and middle school students.
+The William Harris Homestead offers a renowned field trip program, “A Day in the 19th Century,” for elementary and middle school students.
 This heritage education program can also be customized for older students and adults.

-The William Harris Homestead (circa 1825) was built around the time Walton County was formed (1818) from the sale of land from the Creek Indian Nation to the state of Georgia.
-The Homestead was farmed by the Harris family throughout the 19th century.
-And so the restored Homestead is uniquely situated to describe the different transition periods of the 19th century, using the history of the Harris family to “tell the tale”.
+The William Harris Homestead, circa 1825, was constructed shortly after Walton County was formed in 1818 from the sale of land from the Creek Indian Nation to the state of Georgia.
+The William Harris Homestead was farmed by the Harris family throughout the nineteenth century.
+And so, the restored log house and outbuildings that comprise the William Harris Homestead are uniquely situated to describe the different transition periods of the nineteenth century, using the history of the Harris family as a lens through which to “tell the tale.”

-In the first unit the students go into the Harris family’s log house.
-The guide discusses log house construction, gives an overview of the 19th century’s transition periods, from early settlement; before, during, and after the Civil War; and Reconstruction.
-Since so many Georgians during the 19th century were farmers, and cotton was the main cash crop, the guide focuses on cotton production and the making of cotton cloth.
-She demonstrates the different steps in preparing cotton fiber for cloth-carding, spinning, dyeing, weaving, and sewing.
-Growing vegetables and providing meat took up much of the Harris’ time in the 19th century.
-Therefore, food production and preparation is discussed and demonstrated at the fireplace and dining area of the log house.
+The first unit is the nineteenth century log house.
+During this unit our Field Trip Educator discusses log house construction and gives an overview of the nineteenth century’s transition periods: from early settlement; before, during, and after the Civil War; and Reconstruction.
+Because so many Georgians during the nineteenth century were farmers, and cotton was the main cash crop, the Field Trip Educator will focus on cotton production and the making of cotton cloth.
+The remainder of this unit is spent demonstrating the different steps in preparing cotton fiber for cloth – carding, spinning, dyeing, weaving, and sewing.
+Lastly, because growing vegetables and providing meat took up much of the Harris’ time in the nineteenth century, food production and preparation are also discussed and demonstrated at the hearth in the dining area of the log house.

-The second unit begins outside at the “cellar” door of the log house.
-The guide takes the students inside to see this interesting “room” of the house, talking about its usage for food preservation and cooling.
-She shows the “house garden”, describing herb and medicine usage, the “pharmacy” of a typical home then.
-The students see the smokehouse and learn about meat preservation, observe candle-making, and go to the Harris family cemetery to see where so many generations of Harris family members are buried.
+The second unit begins outside at the cellar door of the log house.
+Here, the Field Trip Educator takes the students inside to see one of the most interesting parts of the house, discussing its role in food preservation.
+Next, the students move outside and are shown the herb garden, where they learn about medicine.
+The students also see the smokehouse and learn about meat preparation and preservation, observe candle-making, and go to the Harris family cemetery to see where many generations of Harris family members are buried.

-The third unit features a local Civil War interpreter who teaches the students about the daily living of a soldier–what it would have been like to be a Confederate or Union soldier during the 1860’s.
-He talks about clothing, the contents of a rucksack, foodstuffs available to the soldiers, and living in a tent for months on end.
-At the end of the program, our interpreter will usually demonstrate loading and firing a musket-rifle to the students.
+The third unit of the field trip features a Civil War interpreter who teaches the students about the daily life of both Confederate and Union soldiers during the 1860s.
+He teaches the students about clothing, the contents of a rucksack, foodstuffs available to the soldiers, and what living conditions might have been like.
+At the end of the program, he will usually demonstrate loading and firing a musket-rifle to the students.

 MEET OUR FRIENDS AND SUPPORTERS